punkave/best-practices/accessibility.md

   - [4.1](#images--html) Use `<img></img>` for images that are content.
 Use CSS background images for design "chrome".

   <a name="images--alternatives"></a><a name="4.2"></a>
   - [4.2](#images--alternatives) Use alternative text for any image used as content.
 Alternative text should provide a description of the image.
-If the image is presentational than favor an empty `alt=""` attribute over `role=presentation`.
+If the image is presentational or decorative use an empty `alt=""` attribute instead of `role=presentation`.

 **[⬆ back to top](#table-of-contents)**